KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 We are going to need modify our code and also we need previous layer output to perform forward/backward pass.

+All I'm doing here is to create something like Deep Learning framework, like PyTorch.

 ## A Real Dataset
 **SOON 🔜  ** Practical guide to working with real datasets, including data preparation, loading, preprocessing, and training.